tomasbarroso2000/2022-daw-leic51d-g06/docs/backend-report.md

 Identified defects:

 - The authenticated endpoints require 2 different connections to the database (one for the authentication and one for the actual operation);
+- Using the current player to define the winner of a completed game might not be the ideal way to do it.
+After implementing the ending of a game when the layouts of the players aren't submitted, no player wins but the current player still has a value.
+Even though no player's score is increased, one of the two players is logically considered the winner (the player that first entered the lobby);
+- It is redundant to have the size attribute in the ships table.
+Since a ship has a type (which also has a size), the size of the ship will always be the same as the ship type size;
 - The services module uses error codes based on the HTTP protocol which should only be known by the http module;
-- Because the Kotlin language's type system has no knowledge of the exceptions that might be thrown in a function, it might be better to stop using exceptions in the services module to represent an error and replace them with different return types for each error in every function;
+- Because the Kotlin language's type system has no knowledge of the exceptions that might be thrown in a function, it might be better to stop using exceptions in the services module to represent an error and replace them with different return types for each error in every function.

 ##